neuropsychology/ComplexSpan/README.md

 # This creates 3 dataframes:
 # The participant's span scores and mean reaction time of the processing trials;
 # The participant's proportion of correct recall, mean processing reaction time, and proportion of correct processing across set sizes;
-# The participant's mean processing reaction time and proportion of correct processing across different distractors (to later check if any distractors
+# The participant's mean processing reaction time and proportion of correct processing across different distractors
-are disproportionately easier or harder)
 ```

-To create figures, create a folder called "figures" in your working directory and download the make_figures.R file; running the code will save the figures in this folder.
+To create **figures**, create a folder called "figures" in your working directory and download the make_figures.R file; running the code will save the figures in this folder.
 - source("https://github.com/neuropsychology/ComplexSpan/blob/master/statistics/make_figures.R")

 ### Task Components

-This is a Psychopy implementation of a composite complex span task adapted from Gonthier et al. (2015).
+This is a **Psychopy implementation** of a **composite complex span task** adapted from Gonthier et al. (2015).
 It comprises of 2 components, the simple span
 and the complex span:

 **Simple Span**: Presentation of consonants to be remembered